vitale232/covid-web/README.md

 The Census data from Esri that is combined with the PEESE COVID-19 data contains numerous attributes, too many to list here.
 You can examine the GIS census data from the source download at Esri's site, or you can examine the GeoJSON formatted version that is ingested by these tools.
 The GeoJSON formatted version is available if you clone this repository at `./data/usa_counties.geojson`.
 You can view this file easily with a Desktop GIS tool like the cross-platform, open source [QGIS](https://qgis.org/en/site/).

-The published data is available at two separate URLs, and should be updated daily to include the latest updates (updates at 0400 UTC, midnight EDT):
+The published data is available at two separate URLs, and should be updated daily to include the latest updates (updates at 0400 and 1600 UTC, midnight and noon EDT):

 |     File                             |                           URL                                     |     Size    |
 |--------------------------------------|-------------------------------------------------------------------|-------------|